torch/tds/README.md

 end
 ```

+Note: as for Lua standard tables, the iterator behavior is undefined if a
+new key is inserted in the hash while iterating.
+Modifying existing keys is
+however allowed.

 ## d = tds.Vec(...) ##

 Creates a vector of elements indexed by numbers starting from 1.
 If arguments are passed at construction, the vector